-Although "practicing" librarians normally have limited opportunities to engage in pure research, primarily because such activity is not usually a logical outgrowth nor an integral part of their assigned responsibilities, they can and doLibrarians make significant scholarly contributions to librarianship through participation in the work of professional associations at the local, state, and national levels, the presentation of papers (i.e., the results of applied research) at professional conferences, appointment to consultantships, and a wide variety of scholarly publications, including, but not limited to, books, book chapters, peer-reviewed (or other) articles, bibliographies, finding aids, indexes, technical reports, thesauri, book reviews, catalogs, union lists, etc. Electronic and web publications of the preceding, as well as websites and webliographies are acceptable in this category.
+(c) Scholarly ability-Librarians make significant scholarly contributions to librarianship through participation in the work of professional associations at the local, state, and national levels, the presentation of papers (i.e., the results of applied research) at professional conferences, appointment to consultantships, and a wide variety of scholarly publications, including, but not limited to, books, book chapters, peer-reviewed (or other) articles, bibliographies, finding aids, indexes, technical reports, thesauri, book reviews, catalogs, union lists, etc. Electronic and web publications of the preceding, as well as websites and webliographies are acceptable in this category.